Sardon16/cpprepo/README.md

-Modified on Nov 12 from work office 1st try of final product
+Modified on Nov 12 from work office 2n final for recording